 Students in the joint-degree program in social work obtain the M.S.W. (master of social work) and the M.A. or M.S. in planning.
 These students generally pursue a human-services-planning concentration.

 Graduates of this joint program find careers as human-services planners for local planning agencies, nonprofit social service agencies, and state governments.
 The combined degree improves the graduate's qualifications for positions of responsibility in human services or social-services planning and administration.

 Students will be expected to meet the admission requirements of the respective programs, take the requisite admission exams and provide appropriate admission materials.
 The two programs will make admission decisions independently.
 Students may begin each program in advance of the other or begin the two programs concurrently.
 All requirements for each degree must be satisfied separately, which includes passing the final examination for each program.

-The M.S.W. degree requires 60 hours.
+The M.S.W. degree requires 60 semester hours.
 The joint-degree option in planning and social work reduces the total semester-hour requirement for both degrees from 110 to 83-85.
+Students must earn a minimum of 38 semester hours in URP and have 12 semester hours of social work courses applied to the URP requirement of 50.
 Students can complete the course work in 3 years by taking 11-13 hours in summer school and averaging 12 hours per semester during the academic year.
 Students in the joint M.S.W. program may take the Social Work Practicum in place of the Field Problems core requirements.